-We will be regularly reviewing our approach to routine repairs in line with the latest government guidelines and we will highlight any specific changes should they arise.
+We are continuing to regularly review our approach to repairs in line with the latest government guidelines and we will highlight any specific changes should they arise.

 By law, we must carry out an annual service and safety check of all Sanctuary gas appliances in your home, this includes boilers, cookers and fires.
 Gas safety checks are continuing as normal.

 Our registered Gas Safe engineers may need access into your home for these checks, which take no longer than an hour.
 You do not need to have direct contact with anyone visiting your property to complete these checks.

 Please follow sensible precautions to keep yourself safe when our staff are visiting your property, as outlined in our latest health and safety guidance.

 If you are due your annual gas safety check and are self-isolating or are a shielded vulnerable patient, please let us know so we can understand how best to protect you and your family by emailing email@example.com.